BradoBrain/CombineLearning/README.md

     - .combineLastest - operator we can connect two or more pipelines and then use a closure to process the latest data received from each publisher in some way.
 There is also a .combineLatest to connect 3 or even 4 pipelines together.
 You will still have just one pipeline after connecting all of the publishers.

     - .flatMap - operator that give us to have publisher withing a publisher.

+    - .merge - operator that give us to publish the same type of values from different pipelines to the operator and sends it downstream by one pipeline.

 </details>